cometbft/qa-infra/grafana/README.md

     > Grafana in a public network, be sure to change and store the password in a
     > secure location.

-2. Run `make` to install the Grafana server and to deploy the dashboard.
+2. Run `make` to install the Grafana server and to deploy the dashboards.